Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 3.0
 			"Pyro Boost"					"1.0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// --
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Pyro Chance"					"4"

+			// The Super Tank's ability effects last this long.
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Pyro Duration"					"5.0"

+			// Enable the Super Tank's claw/rock attack.
+			// Note: This setting does not need "Ability Enabled" to be on.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Pyro Hit"						"0"

+			// The mode of the Super Tank's claw/rock attack.
+			// --
+			// 0: Both
+			// 1: Ability activates when the Super Tank hits a survivor.
+			// 2: Ability activates when the Super Tank is hit by a survivor.
+			"Pyro Hit Mode"					"0"

 			// The mode of the Super Tank's speed boost.
 			// --
 			// 0: Super Tank's speed = Run speed + Pyro boost
 			// 1: Super Tank's speed = Pyro boost
 			"Pyro Mode"						"0"

+			// The distance between a survivor and the Super Tank needed to trigger the ability.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Pyro Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// --
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Pyro Range Chance"				"16"
 		}
 	}
 }